Dolphiq/craft3-plugin-sitemap/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for XML sitemap.

 ## sitemap Roadmap
+User (custom) url entry section
+Privide a way hide entries from the list
 Add a Ping for search engines

 ### Contributors & Developers
 Johan Zandstra - info@dolphiq.nl